interledger/publisher-tools/DEV_VARS_SETUP.md

 - **Description**: Your wallet's payment pointer URL
 - **How to get it**:
   1. In your Web Monetization wallet dashboard
-  2. Find your wallet address or payment pointer
+  2. Find your wallet address
   3. Copy the full URL

 ### AWS Configuration